afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 #### 15. Can you differentiate between Kubernetes Jobs and Cron Jobs, and when would you use each?

+**Answer**.
+Kubernetes Jobs are used for running tasks to completion, ensuring a specified number of completions.
+Cron Jobs, on the other hand, are used for running repetitive tasks on a schedule.
+Use Jobs for one-time or batch tasks, and Cron Jobs for recurring tasks, similar to cron jobs in Unix-like systems.

 #### 16. As a kubernetes admin, if i ask to secure my kubernetes cluster and I do not have any information on it?
 How you will secure?